neonnnnn/pyrfm/README.md

 The random Fourier feature is also implemented in scikit-learn (kernel_approximation.RBFSampler).

-Moreover, pyrfm supports following structured random features.
+Moreover, pyrfm **supports following structured random features**.
- - SignedCirculantRandomMatrix (for dot product / RBF kernel) [2]
+ - signed circulant random matrix (for the dot product / RBF kernel) [2]
+ - signed circulant random kernel feature (for the ANOVA kernel) [5]
- - SubsampledRandomHadamardTransform (for dot product) [11]
+ - subsampled random Hadamard transform (for the dot product) [11]
- - FastFood (for dot product / RBF kernel) [12]
+ - fastfood (for the dot product / RBF kernel) [12]
- - CompactRandomFeatures [13] (with SubsampledRanadomHadamardTransform or RandomProjection [14])
+ - compact random features [13] (with subsampled ranadom Hadamard transform or random projection [14])
- - OrthogonalRandomFeature / StructuredOrthogonalRandomFeature (for dot product / RBF kernel) [15]
+ - orthogonal random feature / structured orthogonal random feature (for the dot product / RBF kernel) [15]

 We believe that you can use these structured random features as a subroutine of your proposed random features.